eascodes/100-days-code/log.md

 **Thoughts** These challenges are taking me quite a while to solve but I am enjoying them.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 84: January 22, 2021

+**Today's Progress**: Today I worked on the intermediate algorithm scripting module for the JavaScript FreeCodeCamp course.

+**Thoughts** These challenges are taking me quite a while to solve but I am enjoying them.

+**Link(s) to work** https://www.freecodecamp.org/eascodes